100+ Important Project Management Terms & Concepts to Know

 scope creep

-Changing or adding requirements to a project beyond what was originally planned and agreed on.
+Scope creep occurs when there are changes or requirements added to a project beyond what was originally planned and agreed on.

 Scrum